 If RSO status is a concern, please contact Alissa Ewer (email@example.com); exceptions may be considered.

-- By the end of January: Selection decisions made and applicants notified
+- By end of November, 2018: Selection decisions made and applicants notified

 EVENT MANAGEMENT: Graduate student organizations are responsible for all aspects of event planning and management, which may include booking space, reserving AV equipment, arranging travel for speakers, managing participant registration, ordering refreshments, distributing evaluation surveys, etc.

 PUBLICITY: Graduate student organizations are responsible for ensuring participation in the program.
 Additionally, for activities that appeal to a broad audience, the Graduate School Office of Professional Development (firstname.lastname@example.org) can aid in promotion via the weekly newsletter, events calendar, and social media; at least two weeks advance notice should be given if this assistance is desired.